mludvig/aws-ssm-tools/README.md

 # aws-ssm-tools - AWS System Manager Tools

-Convenience tools for AWS Systems Manager.
+Convenient tools for AWS Systems Manager.

 ## Scripts included

 * **[ssm-session](ssm-session)**

-  Convenience wrapper around `aws ssm start-session` that can open SSM Session to an instance specified by *Name* or *IP Address*.
+  Wrapper around `aws ssm start-session` that can open SSM Session to an instance specified by *Name* or *IP Address*.

   Check out *[SSM Sessions the easy